NxPKG/khulnasoft-docs/content/ddos-protection/managed-rulesets/network/override-parameters.md

 - **DDoS Dynamic**
     - API value: _N/A_ (internal rule action that you cannot use in overrides).
-    - Performs a specific action according to a set of internal guidelines defined by Cloudflare.
+    - Performs a specific action according to a set of internal guidelines defined by Khulnasoft.
 The executed action can be _Block_ or an undisclosed mitigation action.

 {{</definitions>}}